And that DJ who only plays the Chicken Dance should go with it.

 - They ghost your couples but slide into your DMs asking for referrals

-- They’re not investing in their business (or your relationship)
+- They are not investing in their business

-Remember: Being on your vendor list is a privilege, not a right.
-If they’re:
+Being on your vendor list is a privilege, not a right.

 - Not showing up to venue open houses